zuzzet514/api-blood-donation/README.md

 # api-blood-donation

 ## install dependencies
-`npm i express mongoose bcryptjs jsonwebtoken dotenv cors`
+`npm install` or `npm i express mongoose bcryptjs jsonwebtoken dotenv cors`

 ## how to run the API
 ### Option 1